-By default, S-Docs are saved as attachments in the Notes & Attachments related list on your object record each time you generate a document.
+By default, S-Docs are saved as Salesforce Attachments in the Notes & Attachments related list on your base object record each time you generate a document.
 To change this setting, all you have to do is open up the template editor for the template(s) you wish to edit, then open up the Document Options tab.

-There are advantages and disadvantages to using attachments.
+There are advantages and disadvantages to using Salesforce Attachments.
 On one hand, attachments are more permanent, faster to view, and can be exported for archiving or for legal/compliance purposes.
 Attachments also aren't affected by future template changes, whereas regular S-Docs use the template record each time they are viewed.

 On the other hand, the attachment record itself cannot be easily related to multiple records (you should leverage the S-Docs Relationship for this) and attachments can consume a significant amount of file storage space within Salesforce.
 You also cannot easily report on data located within an attachment.
 S-Docs lets you choose whether you want to enable attachments or not on a per-template basis.
 We typically recommend you keep this feature enabled.